JMariadlcs/NFT-IPFS/README.md

-# NFT-IPFS
+# NFT with IPFS and CHAINLINK VRF

-This is a random NFT collection creation from a Chainlink Hackaton Spring 2022 workshop which is implemented by using Solidity and Hardhat.
+This is a random NFT collection creation from a Chainlink Hackaton Spring 2022 workshop which is implemented by using IPFS for decentralize images storage and Chainlink VRF for make it actually random.

 NOTICE: we are working with Chainlink VRF V2 which is not still implemented on Polygon Network.